 At Victor we provide a coordinated and comprehensive array of services for TAY clients and allow them to selectively utilize services needed to maximize their individual potential (Resiliency/Recovery Model) and successfully transition into adulthood; services address all identified transition needs in the domains of employment, educational opportunities, living situations, community life, medication, mental health, physical well being, drug and alcohol use, trauma, domestic violence, physical, emotional, and sexual abuse.

 Residential programs were the starting place for Victor and continue to be central to our mission to serve youth and families.
-Our programs provide residential placement for youth who are unable to thrive in their homes, whether due to emotional or physical challenges.
-We offer two Short Term Residential Therapeutic Programs in the State of California, with the option of non-public schools as needed.
+Our program provides residential placement for youth who are unable to thrive in their homes, whether due to emotional or physical challenges.
+We offer one Short Term Residential Therapeutic Program in the State of California, with the option of a non-public school as needed.

 Our services utilize a strengths-based approach that strives to assist with the stabilization of youth challenges and facilitate a successful transition to their family, community and education supports.
 With over 50 years of experience, we are a trusted place for youth to get the services and help they need to succeed.